Montessori at Kings Castle

 Our baby and toddler rooms (Highcliffe and Christchurch) blend traditional and Montessori approaches to provide children with an introduction to Montessori within a more traditional framework.
 Our Christchurch toddler room offers children both Montessori and traditional toys and equipment and staff have a mix of traditional and Montessori-training.

-Once children join the Lulworth rooms (usually when they are 21/2 – 3 years), they follow the full Montessori curriculum.
+Once children join the Lulworth rooms (at approximately age 3), they follow the full Montessori curriculum.

 What is Montessori?